YunYouJun/nnrm/README.md

 Install package [npm](https://www.npmjs.com/package/npm) to use `npm.config.set('registry', 'xxx')` is expensive.

 We just need use local command: `npm config set registry xxx`.

+### Error when use Windows?

+If you are a Windows user, you may want to make sure that you use a generic command line like `bash` instead of `CMD`.